 It should surprise none of you that I consider weight dysregulation one of the many manifestations of gut dysbiosis.
-Obesity is associated with a whole host of disorders, including type 2 diabetes, cardiovascular disease, and non-alcoholic fatty liver.
+Obesity is associated with a whole host of disorders, including type 2 diabetes, cardiovascular disease and non-alcoholic fatty liver.
 Much of what I’ve written about endotoxemia also applies to obesity.

 There exist hormonal and neuronal networks within us that control body weight.
 In extreme cases of weight dysfunction as in anorexia or obesity, these systems are no longer operating as they should.
 I’d like to tell you I know the entire reason why this is so but I don’t.
+No one does.
 Nevertheless, a big part of the explanation lies in the health and microbial ecology of our second brain otherwise known as the gut.
 This makes perfect sense, after all, since this is the organ designed to digest and absorb our food.

-I’m struck by how often those battling weight issues, either trying to lose it or gain it, have gastrointestinal problems.
+I’m struck by how often those battling weight issues, either trying to lose it or gain it, have gastrointestinal issues.
 I receive many emails from people detailing gut issues and when I ask them if they are happy with their current weight the answer is inevitably no. Many have a history of weight struggle, often extending back decades to early childhood.

 Now it would be easy to dismiss this common association by saying the excess caloric intake brought about the GI issues, and once they lose weight, this will all clear up.
 I certainly agree with the first part of this statement.
 Bad dietary choices eaten or drunk in sufficient quantities can most certainly cause a case of gut dysbiosis.
 Otherwise, I wouldn’t bother warning my readers about gluten grains, plant lectins, binge drinking, refined fructose or omega-6 vegetable oils.

 However, in a subgroup of people diet change isn’t enough to resolve the dysbiosis once it takes hold.
 I receive emails from people who still struggle with their weight or gut even after transitioning to a more healthful diet.
 Some experience even worse GI issues than before.
 Why?
 I suspect it’s because once they give up or cut back their intake of dietary opioids and alcohol, their brain finally registers the distress signals emanating from an inflamed gut that have been there all along.
-Nothing inhibits nerve signals like opiates and alcohol!
+Nothing dampens nerve signals like opiates and alcohol!

 Gut dysbiosis, however it was originally caused, can make proper weight regulation a difficult proposition.
 The reason is because sickness, and folks that’s what gut dysbiosis is, interferes with all sorts of bodily systems including those regulating weight.
 If my series on cardiovascular disease didn’t convince you of this, then it’s time to move on to another blog.